 If you think about it, lunch time is one routine in the school day where all of the kiddos congregate.
 On top of that, they are putting their hands to their mouths as they eat, and then possibly horsing around and touching each other.
-While it would be hard to protect your child from any bacteria that is passed physically, you can target the bacteria that may have infected your child’s lunchbox and utensils.
-Be sure to disinfect their lunchbox daily if your child takes a lunch to school (only use on hard plastic lunchboxes and always use as directed).
+While it would be hard to protect your child from any bacteria that is passed physically, you can target the germs that may have been left on your child’s lunchbox.
+Be sure to disinfect the outside of their lunchbox daily if your child takes lunch to school (only use on hard plastic lunchboxes and always use as directed).

 With the onset of COVID, many families are homeschooling through digital devices.
-My son is back in the classroom but they use iPads for learning.
-His iPad comes home daily and his teacher recommends that we disinfect.
-Regardless of in the classroom or out, be sure to keep your kid’s digital devices disinfected.
+My son is back in the classroom, but they use iPads for learning.
+His tablet comes home daily and his teacher recommends that we disinfect it (*Always follow manufacturer’s instructions for cleaning and disinfecting of electronics.)

 Disinfecting and Cleaning are 2 Different Things

 It’s important to note that cleaning a surface by simply removing dirt and particles is not the same thing as disinfecting it to kill viruses and bacteria.
-While cleaning high-traffic surfaces to remove dust and debris is a necessary step of cleaning your home, you still need to disinfect those surfaces to prevent bacteria and viruses.
-There are many products you can use to simply clean hard surfaces, such as soapy water or vinegar, but there is one product that is #1 recommended by teachers and that is Clorox.
+While cleaning high-traffic surfaces to remove dust and debris is a necessary step of cleaning your home, you still need to disinfect those surfaces to remove and kill bacteria and viruses.
+There are many products you can use to simply clean hard surfaces, such as soapy water or vinegar, but there is only one product that is most recommended by teachers, and that is Clorox® Disinfecting Wipes.

 Stock Your Pantry With Clorox

-Based on TeacherLists, the leading platform for K-12 school supply lists in the US, Clorox Disinfecting Wipes are teachers #1 wipes.
+Based on TeacherLists, the leading platform for K-12 school supply lists in the US, Clorox Disinfecting Wipes are Teacher’s #1 Wipe.
 I keep several containers stashed around the house in bathrooms and in the kitchen for easy access.
-Clorox empowers, when it counts, to protect what’s truly important to me, my family.
-If you want to take precautionary measures to protect your family, head on over to Publix or Publix.com and grab the Extra Savings flyer to get a little discount on your Clorox purchase!
+Clorox empowers, when it counts, to protect what’s truly important to me and my family.
+If you want to take precautionary measures to help protect your home, head on over to Publix or Publix.com to grab your favorite scent of Clorox Disinfecting Wipes!